akarelia20/akarelia20/README.md

 - 💁🏻‍♀️ My Name is **Amee Karelia**

-- 💬 About me : **I am currently working as a Application Development Associate at Accenture and learning concepts of AWS**
+- 💬 About me : **I am currently working as a Application Development Associate at Accenture.**

-- 🌱 I’m currently learning : **data-structures and algorithms**
+- 🌱 I’m currently learning : **learning concepts of AWS Infrastructure, and Agile methodologies in software development**

 - 👯 I’m looking to collaborate on  **Anything challenging which focuses on python and MERN full-stack**